cobyw/JobTracker/Documents/JobTrackerDoc.md

 - Filtering based on Job Status, Company, and/or Job Title
 - Sorting based on Job Status, Company, and/or Job Title
-- Allowing areas to gain focus without having to double click
+- Allowing areas to gain focus without having to double-click
 - Unique Job IDs
 - Searching
 - Add a clear date button to each date box